sumitchatterjee13/Luminance-Stack-Processor/README.md

 - When working with latent representations from VAE encode
 - For faster processing without decoding to image space
 - When you want to merge multiple exposure latents before final decode
-- In AI-generated HDR workflows using our FLUX.1 Kontext LoRAs
+- In AI-generated HDR workflows using my FLUX.1 Kontext LoRAs
 - When you need noise reduction in latent space

 **Workflow Example:**